dymmond/edgy/docs/admin/admin.md

 {!> ../docs_src/admin/admin_embed_multiplexed.py !}
 ```

+By default the `admin_prefix_url` is automatically inferred.
+If you want an explicit url for the admin,
+you might want to set it.

 ## Excluding models

 Just set in Meta, the flag `in_admin` to `False`.
 This flag is inherited.